 500 dollars seem to be where the invisible line is drawn, so if that is your budget, I congratulate you.

-On the surface, this device looks like your regular, classic semi-automatic.
-But looks can be deceiving.
+On the surface, this device looks like a typical semi-automatic; maybe just a bit smaller and more plain, but looks can be deceiving.

-In fact, this budget model from Breville packs in a bunch of exciting technology in this home espresso maker without taking away the fun that hands-on brewing is.
+In fact, this budget model from Breville packs in a bunch of exciting technology without taking away the fun of being a home-barista.

-At the same time, there’s a unique pre-infusion function that slowly increases the pressure.
+You also get a helpful pre-infusion function that slowly increases the pressure.

 Are you not that impressed with all the new and fancy technology?
 Do you love solid brass metal and detest flimsy plastic?
 Do you secretly think everything was better in the 90’s?

-It’s named after its ‘pre-infusion’ mode that first wets the ground without brewing.
-After that a perfect 15 bar pressure is applied.
+The device is named after its ‘pre-infusion’ mode that first wets the ground without brewing.
+After that a perfect 9 bars of pressure is applied.

 Breville is generous when it comes to the technology, and they have equipped this little fella with a real PID thermometer, so the shot is always brewed at the right temperature.